 A cast-iron skillet can just work anything like roasting vegetables, frying chicken, searing steaks, or baking cornbread and cakes.
 It is very affordable, and versatile, and it shows superior retention to heat.
 However, it requires proper maintenance.
 If you want to last it for a lifetime, don’t just throw it in the dishwasher after using it, and not including it in your house cleaning routine.
 Give it proper care because it is truly a friend in the kitchen here is the process on how do you clean cast iron.

 Well, our House Cleaning San Diego team researched the best methods and products and found out what’s best to include cast iron in your House Cleaning to-do list.
 Keep yourself from buying it every year or two and by doing a proper House Cleaning routine, it can last for generations.

 It is important to note that cast iron can’t go in the dishwasher or even stay in the sink full of water because there’s a chance that it will rust.
 Cast iron is also brittle so don’t just immediately pour cold water into it while it is hot.
 The drastic temperature change can cause it to warp or crack.
 Also, washing your pans with mild dish soap will not hurt them, unlike the popular belief that it will just as long as it is well seasoned.

 After Cooking Using Your Pan

-This House Cleaning tip from our House Cleaning San Diego team will help you clean your pan after cooking with it.
+This House Cleaning tip from our professional cleaners will help you clean your pan after cooking with it.
 First, gently scrub the pan using hot water, mild dish soap, and a non-abrasive sponge or even a scrub brush.
 Rinse it and dry it completely with a dishtowel.
 Putting it in low heat on the stovetop or even in the oven at 200 degrees Fahrenheit can help ensure that all the moisture evaporates.
-It’s important to dry your pans before storing it so that it will not rust.
+It’s important to dry your pans before storing them so that they will not rust.